 However, this amendment, like all the others, failed to make it onto the final bill that left the House of Commons, due to the UK Government bulldozing their slim majority across all compromise.
 Notable mentions of other broken promises have been:

 What is particularly disappointing, and downright unacceptable, is that a sizeable bloc of Welsh MPs voted against the amendment for the promised funding for Wales.
-It is important that they are known, and they are as follows:
+It is important that they are known.

 Craig Williams MP